← All claims

 2022 · Nutrients

-meta-analysis contradicts moderate Meta-analysis found intermittent fasting and continuous calorie restriction produced similar metabolic outcomes, with no clear glucose advantage for fasting.
+meta-analysis mixed low Meta-analysis found intermittent fasting and continuous calorie restriction produced similar metabolic outcomes, with no clear glucose advantage for fasting.

 Wang